$\gamma$-weakly $\theta$-up-concavity: A Unified Framework for Non-Convex Optimization Beyond DR-Submodular and OSS

 \section{Introduction}

-Maximizing nonlinear monotone objectives over convex constraint sets is a central problem in machine learning and optimization, with applications spanning influence maximization, recommender systems, experimental design, feature selection, and diversity maximization \cite{abbassi2013diversity,bian2019optimal,mirzasoleiman2018streaming,umrawal2023community}.
+Maximizing nonlinear objectives over convex constraint sets is a central problem in machine learning and optimization, with applications spanning influence maximization, recommender systems, experimental design, feature selection, and diversity maximization \cite{abbassi2013diversity,bian2019optimal,mirzasoleiman2018streaming,umrawal2023community}.
 The problems are of the form $ \op{argmax}_{\x \in \C K} f(\x)$, where $\C{K}$ is convex set and the objective $f$ belongs to a function class $\C F$.
 Even when the feasible region is convex, such objectives are often non-concave, making the design of efficient approximation algorithms a fundamental challenge.
 In particular, these problems are often NP-hard.
 Thus, we consider the case where functions $f \in \C F$ are non-negative and attempt to find a point $\y \in \C{K}$ such that $ f(\y) \geq \alpha \op{max}_{\x \in \C K} f(\x)$, where $\alpha \in (0, 1]$ is called the \emph{approximation coefficient}.
 The goal is to find a solution in polynomial-time for the largest $\alpha$ possible.

 A growing body of work has identified structural relaxations of concavity that retain algorithmic tractability in continuous domains, including continuous DR-submodularity \cite{bian2019optimal,hassani17_gradien_method_submod_maxim}, up-concavity \cite{mitra2021submodular,pedramfar2024linear,pedramfar2025uniform} and one-sided smoothness (OSS) \cite{ghadiri2025beyond,zhang2024online,zhang2023parallelized}.
 These models have led to approximation algorithms for offline and online optimization under downward-closed or matroid-type convex constraints.
-However, existing theories remain fragmented: different curvature assumptions lead to distinct analyses.
-In particular, for OSS functions, prior work either incurs exponential dependence on the smoothness parameter $\sigma$ or relies on additional third-order assumptions \cite{ghadiri2025beyond,zhang2024online}.
+In this work, we propose a new class of functions, that gives new insights and results even for OSS functions.